 5. Bikini Bottom Genetics

 Students apply an understanding of genetics in an analysis of sea creature genotypes that live in SpongeBob SquarePants’ neighborhood.
-They predict traits of offspring with the use of Punnett squares.
+Using Punnett squares, they predict the traits of offspring.

 6. Design a Wristwatch for the Visually Impaired